erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 that my Python code had incompatible versions.
 This was caused by a mismatch between my development and production Python versions.

 **Installing Python 3.10 in Development Environment**

 Originally, I compiled the updated web2py app in Python 3.11 on my Chromebook.
 My PythonAnywhere environment was running `Python 3.10 <https://www.python.org/downloads/release/python-3105/>`__.
 Therefore, I need to build the development version in Python 3.10 to match the production environment on PythonAnywhere.
-I then entered a handful of commands from Bing Copilot to compile my Python 3.10 Ubuntu development environment.
+Then I entered a handful of commands from Bing Copilot to compile my Python 3.10 Ubuntu development environment and waited for it to compile.

 The lesson I took away is to consider what Python version your production environment before you begin working on a project.
 In most cases, you'll want to match that version in your development environment to avoid errors like this.

-After compiling the new development Python 3.10 version, I exported a new .w2p file.
+After compiling the new development Python 3.10 version, I exported the app to a new .w2p file.
-Next, I imported the .w2p file containing the new app to PythonAnywhere in the admin interface uploader.
+Next, I imported the .w2p file containing the new app to PythonAnywhere in the admin interface app importer.

 After syncing my development and production environment versions, the app showed a different error.
 One problem solved, 2 more discovered in its wake, am I right?
 Since I was using a .w2p file from 5+ years ago, it contained old Python web2py code written in earlier